Medical questions & health advice by board certified doctors

-"What are some risk factors for diabetes?
+"What are some risk factors for diabetes?"

 I am 29 and come from a long line of diabetics.
 What risk factors should I avoid?

 There are two main types of DM - Type 1 and Type 2.
 Type 1 DM is due to destruction of the beta cells in your pancreas that produce insulin and is most commonly autoimmune in nature.
 There is no known way to modify your risks for this type of DM as it is determined by genetics.
 Type 2 DM, the most common form, is due to a combination of both insulin deficiency and insulin resistance (when your body needs more insulin to have the same effect on blood glucose levels).
 It is highly related to excess weight and obesity.
 Obesity itself causes increased insulin resistance.
 Having a sedentary lifestyle with minimal exercise and an unbalanced diet is a modifiable risk factor for diabetes.
 Exercise actually improves insulin resistance on its own, apart from its effect on obesity.
 The best advice to modify your risk factors is to have daily exercise, decrease obesity, and eat a well balanced diet.
 If you a very strong family history of DM, it is possible that you cannot avoid developing DM, but you may be able to postpone its development and need for medication.
 You should speak with your primary care physician about your risk factors and other possible modifications.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.